International Students - Undergraduate

 Thank you for your interest in Dominican University College.
 The information provided below will help you better understand the application process as an International Undergraduate Student.
 We encourage you to learn about our requirements before you begin an application.
 If you have additional questions about how to apply, please do not hesitate to contact us.

-When applying online, you must upload identification documents.
-Prepare the following (in PDF format): 1) Copy of your passport - Name and birth date clearly showing; 2) Copy of your birth certificate - Name and birthdate clearly showing; 3) Passport sized photo.
+Prepare the following required documents (in PDF format) that are to be uploaded to the portal when applying online: 1) Copy of your passport - Name and birth date clearly showing; 2) Copy of your birth certificate - Name and birthdate clearly showing; 3) Passport sized photo.

 Step 2 - Original Transcript(s)

-We require ORIGINAL TRANSCRIPTS*.
-Please obtain these from your previous educational institutions, high school and if applicable, other universities.
-Mail these documents to The Registrar’s Office.
+To process your application, we require ORIGINAL TRANSCRIPTS*.
+Please obtain these from your previous educational institutions, high school and if applicable, other colleges or universities.
+Request your transcript from your academic institution and have them mail these documents to: The Registrar’s Office.
 Dominican University College.
 96 Empress Ave.
 Ottawa, Ontario, Canada.
 K1R 7G3.
 If your transcripts are written in any other language except French or English, you must have them translated by an official translator. *In the case of international institutions that only grant one original transcript, you must have the copy version signed by an official notary.

 Step 4 - Track Your Application